SAEON/data-portal/README.md

 6. Push from local to your forked repository to trigger a deployment

 ## SAEON's Deployment context

 As of September 2020 SAEON currently deploys two instances of the catalogue stack - a development and a production instance.
-For a full breakdown of services that run to support an instance of the catalogue stack refer [the docker compoose file](/docker-compose.yml).
+For a full breakdown of services that run to support an instance of the catalogue stack refer [the docker compose file](/docker-compose.yml).
 To replicate the SAEON deployment, use `docker-compose`.
 Endpoints of SAEON's development and production deployment are listed below.

 ```sh
 # Clone the repo